3toyo3/FPGA-Designer/README.md

 ## Files
 * FPGAinitializer.py : This program interacts with the user to create the FPGA design.
 * FPGAstructure.py : This program holds the FPGA class.
 The connections and equations are tracked with a Directed Acyclic Graph while two lists hold the external inputs and outputs.
-* logic_synthesis.py : This program is responsible for optimizing the equations by constructing a MD array of each equation, factoring equations in relation to eachother, and substituition.
+* logic_synthesis.py : This program is responsible for optimizing the equations by parsing, factoring equations in relation to eachother, distributing and substituition.
+* truthTable.py : This program constructs a MD array of an equation.
 * minimize.py : From the MD array of above, this program minimizes each equation using the Quine-McCluskey minimization technique.
 * LUT.py and LUT6.py : These hold LUT objects, which is used for LUT assignment.
 * synthesis_engine.py and synthesis_engine6.py : These programs assign LUTS by splitting equations into either 4 or 6 input equations as well as handles the bitstream in relation to LUT assignment.